 Not to be outdone, Vail has skiing and riding for everyone.
 The Back Bowls offer a few daily groomed runs in the sunshine, or the dumping snow depending upon your timing.
 If that’s not enough, there’s Blue Sky Basin and Pete’s Bowl, a third mountain face added in 2000, which is adventure skiing on uniquely groomed glade runs.
 Vail’s Front Side has tons of traditional trails from beginner to bumps – served by quads galore.
 Vail’s vast lift system is incredible, as are the lift status signs at each peak indicating any lift lines so that you can avoid the crowds.

-Vail is busy, the word is out, but with all this terrain, so check the Epic Mix app for list line wait times, and go to Western Game Creek Bowl early or the Born Free safari trails in the afternoon.
+Vail is busy, the word is out, and 2 million skiers have teh Epic pass.
+But with all Vail’s terrain, check the Epic lift line wait times, and go to Game Creek Bowl early or the Born Free safari trails in the afternoon.

 Descending Riva Ridge, named for Vail’s 1962 founder Pete Seibert’s service in the 10th Mountain Division, head for the beautiful namesake 10th Mountain Lodge for lunch or a beverage at the gorgeous bar.

 Descending Aspen’s ski runs, which funnel to a narrow gully, you look down on the quaint turned swank town.
 Ski Ruthie’s to the American Downhill course or shop Prada and the oodles of chi-chi designer shops – that was our conundrum – so we opted for both!